×

 Data Structure Searching

 Searching is the process of finding an element in a given list.
-In this process, we check items that are available in the given list or not.
+In this process, we check whether an item is available in the list or not.

-1. Internal Search: In this search, searching is performed on main or primary memory.
+• Internal Search: Searching is performed on main or primary memory.

-2. External Search: In this search, searching is performed in secondary memory.
+• External Search: Searching is performed in secondary memory.

 Complexity Analysis

-Complexity analysis is used to determine, the algorithm will take the number of resources (such as time and space) necessary to execute it.
+Complexity analysis determines the number of resources (such as time and space) necessary to execute an algorithm.

 LINEAR_SEARCH (LIST, N, ITEM, LOC, POS)